alexmathews03/alexmathews03/README.md

 I'm an aspiring **Software Developer** with a passion for building intelligent systems and a growing curiosity for **game development**.
 Currently pursuing my **B.Tech in Computer Science & Business Systems** at **Model Engineering College (MEC)**, Kerala.

-I love turning ideas into real-world applications — from AI platforms that extract meeting insights to full-stack healthcare systems.
-When I'm not coding, you'll find me tinkering with **Unreal Engine** or exploring the latest in deep learning.
+I love turning ideas into real-world applications, from AI platforms that extract meeting insights to full-stack healthcare systems.
+When I'm not coding, I'll be enjoying video games and making them on Unreal Engine.

 <br/>